The start of summer means days spent on the water will soon be a reality.

-The design of the vessel is great not just for the streamlined aspect, but also for the stability that comes out through the I-beam floor design, which can be a great asset if you are considering fishing on the canoe.
+The design of the vessel is great not just for the vesitiliy and price, but also for the stability that comes out through the right drop stitch floor design.
 While some might think you have to sacrifice stability when floating in an inflated device, that is not the case here.
 The craft comes with a large removable rear center skeg helping to provide stability whilst paddling.
 Not only this but the design includes 16 open and shut drain valves as standard.

 This kayak comes from Sea Eagle, a top name in the world of inflatable devices.
-The company has operated for over 40 years with a global market.
+The company has operated for over 50 years with a global market.
 This has led to a great understanding of safety on the water.

 This model is a steal for those on a budget – its sturdiness and extra features aren’t usually found at its price point.
-We highly recommend this canoe for couples or fishing buddies who want a great deal on a new inflatable boats.
+We highly recommend this canoe for anyone who want a great deal on a new inflatable kayak.

 Looking to get on the water quickly?
 This is the option for you.
 It can inflate and be ready to go in just five minutes!
 When deflated, the vessel is a portable backpack perfect for long hikes.
 The backpack holds everything needed for a trip on the water--and the pack doubles as the seat!
 There are several air chambers that keep you afloat in the event one chamber is punctured.
 With the tarpaulin bottom, the durability will keep it protected from punctures.